nosa67/SvelteInstantView/README.md

 If the style tag in a svelte file is type of sass or scss, then it's complied to css file.
 Attention!
 But it's not support included svelte compornents, And not support css file scope.

+## Requirements
+The extention open a local html file with Browser, So Site root-relative paths can't work.
+So use relative paths instead.

 ## Extension Settings

 This extension contributes the following settings: